crestfalln/LabOOP/Assign(From Group)/md_files/Assign 25-May-2021.md

 multiplication, so the change only becomes apparent when the iteration count goes into the range of tens of billions.
 It is also of note that the method used for calculating the average time was multithreaded and was done with a used computer which could render the results, hence the average erroneous.
-The sample is of 1000 is also not that big.
+The sample of 1000 is also not that big.
 ```

 ---